nuejs/nue/packages/nuejs.org/docs/design-systems.md

 This separation makes theming practical.
 Change a few variables—colors, typography, spacing—and the whole system updates.
 For bigger shifts, override a layer or replace the stylesheet, all without altering markup.
 It’s a way to adjust design efficiently, from small tweaks to full reworks.

 If you’re from the React world, design systems might not be as front-and-center as in design circles.
 In React, styling often mixes with components, and standalone design systems are less common.
 ShadCN is perhaps the closest implementation of design systems when it comes to the React ecosystem.
-It provides a default theme built with about 44,000 lines of TSX, including hooks and logic (see [GitHub](https://github.com/shadcn-ui/ui/tree/main/apps/v4/registry/new-york-v4)).
+It provides a default theme built with about 44,000 lines of TSX, including hooks and logic.

-Theming it, however, shows the limits of TSX: creating something like the "New York "theme ([GitHub link](https://github.com/shadcn-ui/ui/tree/main/apps/v4/registry/new-york-v4)) means copying and modifying that entire codebase.
+Theming it, however, shows the limits of TSX: creating something like the ["New York " theme][new_york] means copying and modifying that entire codebase.

 With CSS, theming stays simpler—variables and layers handle changes without duplicating everything.
 For example, Nue’s demo styles an entire CRM/SPA application in around 1,000 lines total, which includes both global and application-specific components and styling.

 ## CSS processing in Nue
-Nue simplifies CSS design system development with efficient processing and automation.
-It’s designed to make CSS work well for building and scaling design systems.
-Here’s how it handles it:
+Nue simplifies design engineering as follows:

 1. **CSS processing**
    Nue uses Bun’s internal CSS processor, with Lightning CSS as a fallback on Node.
 This setup supports modern CSS features like nesting and OKLCH color spaces natively.
 You get these tools without needing extra preprocessors or complex build steps.